1000ship/whoSolvedBOJ/README.md

  - asyncio
  - bs4
  - requests
- - selenium ( if you want to run 'checkWithOption.py' )
+ - selenium ( You don't have to install selenium unless you want to run 'checkWithOption.py' )

 And you should create 'students.txt', refer 'student-example.txt' Also you should modify 'homeworkCodes.txt' what you want to check.
+For checkWithOption.py, make sure that 'driver/chromedriver' is up to date and is available on your computer's OS.

 ## Result like this...